bazhenov/bazhenov.github.com/content/posts/2023-05-stream-vbyte/index.md

 Varint is a widely recognized technique used for compressing integer streams.
 Essentially, it suggests that it can be more efficient to encode a number using a variable-length representation instead of a fixed-size binary representation.
 By removing leading zeros from the binary number, the overall representation size can be reduced.
 This technique works particularly well for encoding smaller numbers.

 In this article, I provide a brief introduction and rationale for varint encoding.
-Additionally, I describe the [Stream VByte][vbyte] format, which enables fully vectorized decoding through SSE instructions.
+Additionally, I describe the [Stream VByte][vbyte] format, which enables fully vectorized decoding through SSSE3 instructions.
 I also share my findings from [implementing this algorithm in Rust][github], which includes both encoding and decoding primitives and the ability to read data from both RAM and disk.

 Algorithm was tested on several platforms: